 Anyone can grow into being a hero.
 Here’s how.

-A disaster strikes: this can be anything from war to general unsettledness.
+A disaster strikes: this can be anything from general unhappiness to war.

 A hero is needed: someone who can solve the problem, get things back on track, turn things around.

 The hero goes because he or she feels prompted to do so.
-The prompting is often either internal and intuitive or from a Divine or spiritual calling.
+The prompting is often internal, intuitive, from a Divine or spiritual calling.

 In working to solve the general problem, the hero finds a personal answer, something new: a talent or quality the hero did not know he/she possessed.